Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 }

-Then add the .onsubmit event handler, which is the main function in this script, since it waits for a user to submit the form.
+It then adds the .onsubmit event handler, which is the main function in this script, since it waits for a user to submit the form.

 Step 3.
 Setting up a server PHP script to accept data from the AJAX request